cbboyan/git-auto-version/README.md

 ## Installation

-1. Copy `gitautoversion.py` from this repository to the root of your git project.
+1. Copy `gitautoversion.py` from this repository to the hooks directory `.git/hooks` within your git project.
 2. Set up the git's `post-commit` hook by copying the file `post-commit` from this repository to `.git/hooks` and making it executable.